School colors: Red and White

 The Lucas opera house was packed last night, the

 School.
 The decorations were unusually beautiful and effective, the

 class colors were built into the center aisles and fourteen

 music of the grand march, played by the Hamilton orchestra.

 The salutatory by Claude LaFrance and valedictory

+with hearty applause.
 The address by Prof. Leslie J. Ayer of the

 state university, was greatly appreciated by the audience as well as

 grouped about the state were other members of the board, Mrs.

 Crutchfield, Ike Wylie, H.A.
 Stewart, and H.H.
 Spaulding.
+The

 Music - Hamilton Orchestra